-All non-essential face-to-face employee meetings, group events (such as non-essential employee trainings) or social gatherings should be cancelled.
+All non-essential face-to-face employee meetings, group events (such as non-essential employee trainings) or social gatherings should be cancelled unless all participants are vaccinated and wear a masks.

-8.13.
+9.13.
 Special considerations at reception

 Reception staff should be able to provide passengers with details about the on board communicable disease controls and policies, as well as measures that have been taken to address possible cases of COVID-19 on board.
 Furthermore, reception staff should inform passengers how to get medical advice on board, and may also be able to provide PPE when requested.